cynogriffin/shopping-backend/README.md

 # Shopping Backend

 This project demonstrates ability using Sequelize as an ORM to interface with a MySQL database in order to create a backend database and API for an e-commerce site.
 It has functionality to track products, categories of products, and tags for defining and sorting the products.
-This backend technology could easily be implemented with a front end to creat a full stack e-commerce site/tracker.
+This backend technology could easily be implemented with a front end to create a full stack e-commerce site/tracker.

 In this project, I learned how to use an ORM to simplify the use of a SQL (MySQL) database in creating a practical API.
 All the queries are handled through JavaScript by Sequelize.
 I solidified my knowledge of SQL databases and how to implement them in the setting of modern web applications.
 I also practiced clean code with a logical file structure, solid naming conventions, and good readability.
 My biggest challenge was making sure to get the through table written correctly and functioning properly.